aphiria/docs/routing.md

 }
 ```

-If you're not using the skeleton app, you can still register the constraint:
+If you're using the skeleton app, you can skip to the next section.
+Otherwise, you can still register the constraint manually:

 ```php
 use Aphiria\Routing\UriTemplates\Constraints\RouteVariableConstraintFactory;